CaterpyOwO/mjsr/README.md

 This is a minimalistic WebGL/Canvas2d 3d renderer.
 Designed with simplicity in mind.

+[Here](https://github.com/CaterpyOwO/mjsr/projects) is the project board where you can see the current development progress, planned features & more

 You can use it in your page by including this snippet

 ```html
 <script src="https://cdn.jsdelivr.net/gh/caterpyowo/mjsr@v0.7-alpha/dist/mjsr.js"></script>
 ```

-There is a [project board](https://github.com/CaterpyOwO/mjsr/projects) where you can see the current development progress, planned features & more

 ## Usage